Upload a QIF Data File from Your Bank

 - Save each file as CSV with filenames that roughly match the property addresses.

-Once your files are ready to import, click the blue "+ Data File" button on your Data Sources page.
+Once your files are ready to import, click the blue "Import" button on your Transactions page or the blue "+ Data File" button on your Data Sources page.
+Both buttons accomplish the same task.
 Be sure to select a Property if all the transactions in the file should be associated with a single address.
 Once uploaded, you'll see your new data on your Transactions page.

 Still Having Trouble with a File Upload?